 What is HMRC’s plan for Making Tax Digital?

-HMRC has said that it won’t widen the scope of Making Tax Digital for business beyond VAT-registered businesses before the system has been shown to work successfully.
-In an announcement in July 2020, they have said that it won’t be until 2024 that almost everyone will be required to file in line with MTD.
+HMRC has stated that it won’t expand the scope of Making Tax Digital for business beyond VAT-registered businesses until the system has been shown to work successfully.
+While an earlier roadmap suggested that most people would be required to comply by 2024, the timeline has since been revised.

 Let us take care of MTD for you